10 Banks To Invest in Nigeria

 Strengths:

-* Solid foothold in the Nigerian market.
+-Concrete presence in Nigerian market.

-* Strong retail presence.
+-Sound retail presence.

 Weaknesses:

-* Has had prior issues with corporate governance.
+-Has had historical issues with corporate governance.

 6. Fidelity Bank PLC